 Securities at fair value valued using a valuation technique consist of debt securities.
-Such assets are valued using models which incorporate either only observable market data or both observable and non-observable data.
-The non-observable inputs include assumptions regarding the future financial performance of the investee, its risk profile, and economic assumptions regarding the industry and geographical jurisdiction in which the investee operates.
+Such assets are valued using techniques which incorporate either only observable data or both observable and unobservable data.
+The unobservable inputs include assumptions regarding the future financial performance of the investee, its risk profile, and economic assumptions regarding the industry and geographical jurisdiction in which the investee operates.